Global and Local Semantic Completion Learning for Vision-Language Pre-training: Experiments

-In terms of the model architecture, We utilize CLIP-ViT-224/16~\cite{DBLP:conf/icml/RadfordKHRGASAM21/clip} and RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692/roberta} to initialize vision and language encoders following METER~\cite{Dou_2022_CVPR/meter}.
+As the ablation study for the impact of language encoder and vision encoder shown in METER~\cite{Dou_2022_CVPR/meter}, when adopting RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692/roberta} as the language encoder and CLIP-ViT-224/16~\cite{DBLP:conf/icml/RadfordKHRGASAM21/clip} as vision encoder, the model can achieve the most robust and decent performance.
+Therefore, we utilize CLIP-ViT-224/16~\cite{DBLP:conf/icml/RadfordKHRGASAM21/clip} and RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692/roberta} to initialize vision and language encoders following the setting of METER~\cite{Dou_2022_CVPR/meter}.
 The fusion encoder consists of dual-stream cross-modal blocks of 6 layers, each with a hidden dimension of 768 and 12 heads in the multi-head attention.
 As for data pre-processing, the image size is set to $288\times 288$ for pre-training and $384\times 384$ for fine-tuning, respectively.
 RandAugment~\cite{DBLP:conf/nips/CubukZS020/randaug} is applied for data augmentation.
-We resize each frame of video to $224\times 224$ and uniformly sample 4 frames as video input.
+We resize each video frame to $224\times 224$ and uniformly sample 4 frames as video input.
 Moreover, the maximum length of input text is 50.
 For our proposed MGSC, we adopt high mask ratios, 80$\%$ for images and 40$\%$ for texts.
 In MLTC, the mask ratio of images is set to 30$\%$ by experimental exploration, and the mask ratio of texts is the same as G-SCL.
 The temperature hyper-parameter $\tau$ in Eq.~(\ref{eq:nceloss}) is set as 0.03.